mcsee/Software-Design-Articles/Articles/Opinion/Reputation and Trust. Rely on Others/readme.md

 The Web3 revolution, powered by the blockchain, decentralizes everything from finance to ownership and reputation systems.

-In this world, reputation doesn’t rely on a single governing authority, like a government or corporation.
+In this world, reputation doesnï¿½t rely on a single governing authority, like a government or corporation.

-It’s shared and validated across multiple nodes and distributed through secure protocols.
+It's shared and validated across multiple nodes and distributed through secure protocols.

 You gain or lose reputation based on interactions across various decentralized networks, from participation in decentralized finance to your contributions to open-source projects.